synergy-design-system/synergy-design-system/packages/metadata/CONTEXT.md

 Build a standalone metadata package that replaces MCP-coupled metadata generation.

 ## Key Decisions
+- "Interface" in this package means the public programmatic API and data contracts (for MCP + other machine consumers), not a human web UI.
+- Primary audience is developers and AI systems.
+Designers are not a direct query audience for this package.
+- Primary near-term objective is parity with the current MCP tool surface (`packages/mcp/src/tools/*`) while keeping the API extensible for future consumers (external knowledge bases, HTTP-hosted MCP).
+- No static page or frontend application is in scope for now.
+Any browser-style UI is explicitly deferred to a later phase.
+- Access model is read-only; this package is a canonical data source, not an interactive editing system.
+- Optimization target is use-case dependent: preserve completeness of canonical data while enabling token-efficient consumption via layers/verbosity.
 - Metadata package must not depend on MCP metadata output paths.
 - Data generation follows a layered model:
   - core: canonical machine-readable metadata